 Please follow the instructions here.

 As part of your personal statement you should identify six modules choices and outline how you meet the required prerequisites for those modules.

-For study in the academic year 2017/18 complete applications (including references) must be received by 12pm (UK time) on Friday 18th August 2017.
+For study in the academic year 2017/18 complete applications (including references) must be received by the end of the day on Monday 31st July 2017.